 Lung Biopsy

 Vascular surgery involves the treatment of diseases affecting veins, arteries or other blood vessels.
-It’s crucial that this intricate system circulates blood to vital organs, such as the heart and brain, so they can function.
-The following procedures can keep vessels open and clear, or create a new path for blood to flow.
+This intricate system circulates blood to vital organs, such as the heart and brain, so they can function.
+The following procedures help keep vessels open and clear or create a new path for blood to flow.

 Carotid Endarterectomy